European shares tick higher, charts show more gains

 Investors took money out of traditionally cyclical stocks and bought defensives.
-The STOXX Europe 600 Utilities index .SX6P, up 0.8 percent, was the best performer.
-Banks .SX7P and miners .SXPP, among the biggest gainers on Thursday, fell 0.3 percent and 0.2 percent, respectively.
+The STOXX Europe 600 Utilities index , up 0.8 percent, was the best performer.
+Banks and miners, among the biggest gainers on Thursday, fell 0.3 percent and 0.2 percent, respectively.

-French banks fell after JP Morgan downgraded BNP Paribas (BNPP.PA) to "neutral" and Credit Agricole (CAGR.PA) to "underweight."
+French banks fell after JP Morgan downgraded BNP Paribas to "neutral" and Credit Agricole to "underweight".
 Their shares were 2.3 percent and 1.8 percent lower, respectively.

 Charts showed the recent bull trend was intact and the market had potential to scale new highs in the near term.